opencontainers/distribution-spec/spec.md

 The `<length>` is the content-length, in bytes, of the current chunk.

-Each successful chunk upload MUST have a `202 Accepted` response code, and MUST have the following header:
+Each successful chunk upload MUST have a `202 Accepted` response code, and MUST have the following headers:

 ```
-Location <location>
+Location: <location>
+Range: 0-<end-of-range>
 ```

 Each consecutive chunk upload SHOULD use the `<location>` provided in the response to the previous chunk upload.

+The `<end-of-range>` value is the position of the last uploaded byte.

 Chunks MUST be uploaded in order, with the first byte of a chunk being the last chunk's `<end-of-range>` plus one.
 If a chunk is uploaded out of order, the registry MUST respond with a `416 Requested Range Not Satisfiable` code.
+A GET request may be used to retrieve the current valid offset and upload location.

 The final chunk MAY be uploaded using a `PATCH` request or it MAY be uploaded in the closing `PUT` request.
 Regardless of how the final chunk is uploaded, the session MUST be closed with a `PUT` request.